PhaserEditor2D/PhaserEditor/docs/texture-packer.rst

 The side panel
 -------------------------------
-Close to the settings icon there is the "side panel" icon.
+Close to the settings icon, there is the "side panel" icon.
 By default the side panel is hidden but you can show it selecting that icon.

 This panel shows the name of the sprites and a small window with the sprites and pages information.